bjorneme/TDT17_mini_project/README.md

 - SwinUNETR
 - SwinUNETR using pretrained weights

+### How to run the code

+To run the code, it is necessary to execute it within IDUN.
+This is necessary to get access to the dataset.
+If the code is not run inside IDUN, the paths in the notebook must be adjusted to correct folders.

 ### Sources used:

 [1]: Tang, Y., Yang, D., Li, W., Roth, H.R., Landman, B., Xu, D., Nath, V. and Hatamizadeh, A., 2022.
 Self-supervised pre-training of swin transformers for 3d medical image analysis.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 20730-20740).